 Advice on climate risks and opportunities

 - The Adaptation Committee leads the development of the independent Evidence Report that informs the statutory UK Climate Change Risk Assessment (CCRA).
-The Committee is currently preparing the Evidence Report for the third CCRA, a task involving around 400 experts from over 80 organisations.
+The latest assessment published in 2021 can be found here.

 - The UK Government largely endorsed the findings of the Committee’s last independent CCRA evidence report published in 2016.
 The CCRA formed the basis of the most recent National Adaptation Programme in England, as well as national adaptation programmes of the devolved administrations.

 - Other countries including New Zealand and Korea as well as UK regions (e.g. Glasgow City Region, Kent) have used all or parts of the CCC’s novel methodological framework to inform their respective climate risk assessments and resulting plans.

 Progress in adapting to climate change in England